 - New LRRB Project: Idea has been selected and is in process of starting or being contracted

 - Under Consideration: Idea received high number of votes and is going through the LRRB process to identify potential researcher and if research can be done economically

 - Lower Priority: Idea did not receive enough votes to be considered for funding by the LRRB and RIC (i.e. not within the top 25 projects); these ideas will be sent to cities and counties to consider for “re-nominating” during next cycle

 - Existing: Idea was addressed in previous (or is being addressed by current ongoing) research project

 - N/A: Idea was being addressed elsewhere (i.e. previous research, via State Aid) and/or was deemed not research type issue

 Serve on a Technical Advisory Panel

-When you submit an idea, you aren’t volunteering to lead the project, but please consider becoming a member of a Technical Advisory Panel (TAP) that guides the researchers who conduct the project.
-As a TAP member, you will attend a limited number of meetings and review the research results.
-You will also help researchers and the LRRB in finding the most productive ways to apply research results to the field.
+The LRRB requires local agency participation on Technical Advisory Panels (TAP) to guide the development of new research and implementation projects.
+As a TAP member, you will attend a limited number of meetings and review research results.
+You will also help researchers and the LRRB find the most productive ways to apply research results in the field.